toddaustin/css-team-project-2/escape.md

 ## Syntax

-The syntax for encodeURI() is as follows
+The syntax for escape() is as follows

 ```
-     encodeURI(URI);
+     escape(string);
 ```
+escape() returns a string where some characters are replaced

 ### Parameters

-encodeURI() accepts only one parameter in the form of a string, it assumes this string is a complete URI which contains character that need to be encoded.
+escape() accepts only one parameter in the form of a string that needs to be encoded.

 #### URI